aliciacordova/Election_Analysis/README.md

 ## Election- Audit Summary

 Election comision could be insterested in use this scrip in the future for other eleccion.
-In order to achive that we need to do some modifications.
+In order to achive that we can to do some modifications.

-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.

-- If we consider that the data in the future can add more columns such as sex (Female / Male) or age for example.
+- If we consider to use this scrip in the future we can modify the data and add more columns such as sex (Female / Male) or age for example.
 We must create new list and dictionaries to be able to count those votes according to gender and age.
      - gender_option = []
      - gender_votes = {}

-- Example 2

 ## The Election Results Printed to the Command Line
 ![Terminalresults](https://user-images.githubusercontent.com/87447639/131155278-a3e81473-68d0-4b85-b18a-ddcd2a47a2f1.PNG)